thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 Accept all defaults
 Install
 Finish
-Test by opening new command window and entering "git"
+Test by opening new command window and entering:
+    git

 _____